 - Refine Landing Pages: Modify the content and calls-to-action (CTAs) of your landing pages to align with individual search queries in order to boost conversion rates.
 Don’t send all your traffic to the same page.

 You’ll learn more about all of these elements of PPC campaign management as you move forward through the coursework in PPC University.

-If you’re ready to get started with PPC, skip ahead to learn how to set up an AdWords account.
+If you’re ready to get started with PPC, skip ahead to learn how to set up a Google Ads account.

 If you’ve already got an Ads account, we suggest you use our FREE AdWords Performance Grader to help you zero in on areas of improvement.
 In 60 seconds or less, you’ll receive a customized report grading your account performance in 9 key areas, including click-through rate, Quality Score and account activity.